 The Magical Stories & Facts Behind Lepakshi Temple

-Out of the several temples located in South India, Lepakshi is known for the untold mysteries and tales associated with its adjoining temple.
+Among the numerous temples in South India, Lepakshi stands out for the untold mysteries and tales intertwined with its adjoining temple.
 Lepakshi is an ancient and finely built temple from 1583.
-The temple was created by Sage Agastya and later re-constructed during the rule of king Achutya Devaraya.
+Sage Agastya created the temple and later re-constructed it during the rule of King Achutya Devaraya.
 Virupnna and Veeranna constructed the rebuilding of this temple.

 Background